Tame bear: French bear handlers

 Traveling with a bear was very popular in France at the end of the 19th century, between 1870 and 1914.
-More than 600 men from Ariege in the French Pyrenees trained a bear cub found in the mountains near their home.
+More than 600 men from Ariège in the French Pyrenees trained bear cubs found in the mountains near their home.
 Among them, 200 traveled to North America arriving at the ports of New York, Quebec, Montreal and Halifax from the ports of Liverpool, Glasgow and Belfast.
 They would leave their home early in spring, walking from the Pyrenees through France and England, earning money for the crossing in order to arrive in North America in May or June.